Economic valuation of the environment

-Anthesis Enveco address this analytical challenge through the use of established economic valuation methods.
+Anthesis address this analytical challenge through the use of established economic valuation methods.
 Our strong ongoing participation in research projects ensures that our expertise is up-to-date and allows us to influence the research frontier.
 Our past projects have included design and implementation of valuation studies, estimation of monetary values for environmental change, methodological development for handbooks and guidance documents and construction of valuation databases.

 A selection of completed projects

 - BalticSTERN – costs and benefits of actions to improve the Baltic Sea environment, 2009-2012.
 Funded by FORMAS and BalticSTERN.